Bin tipper

-A bin tipper, also known as a bin-tipper, bin lifter, cart dumper or Dumpmaster, is a machine which mechanically lifts and inverts bins/carts for the purpose of emptying them.
+A bin tipper, also known as a bin-tipper, bin lifter, or cart dumper, is a machine which mechanically lifts and inverts bins/carts for the purpose of emptying them.
 Bin tippers are a type of lifting equipment used in many industries, including waste management, food processing, chemical manufacturing and facility management.

 Although bin tippers are often components of larger machines (such as garbage trucks), an increasing number of 'standalone' or mobile units are available.
 Most bin tippers use mains electricity to power the lifting system, but some are powered by batteries, solar, crank-handle, or compressed air.

 Operational principal

 Bin tippers typically have a steel frame, guarding and cradle, with a motor or crank-handle driving a lifting mechanism, which may be hydraulic or chain operated.
 Bins are placed into the machine, then lifted and inverted over the destination receptacle, allowing the contents to be emptied by gravity.

 Most bin tippers are designed to comply with one of three standards: